trendscenter/coinstac-dinunet/README.md

 3. Automatic model checkpointing.
 4. GPU enabled local sites.
 5. Customizable metrics(w/Auto serialization between nodes) to work with any schemes.
+6. We can integrate any custom reduction and learning mechanism by extending coinstac_dinunet.distrib.reducer/learner.
+7. Realtime profiling each sites by specifying in compspec file(see dinune_fsv example below for details).
 ...
 ```